- Thinking about the costs of cancer treatment

 Pre-existing condition exclusions

-A pre-existing condition is a health problem that you had before you joined your medical plan.
+A pre-existing condition is a health problem that you had before you joined your health plan.
 If you have or have ever had cancer and join a new health insurance plan, you may face a pre-existing condition exclusion period.
 A pre-existing condition exclusion period means your plan will make you wait before they pay any costs for the pre-existing medical problem.
 The wait may be as long as a year for insurance you get through an employer.
+And even after a delay to start coverage, some plans won’t ever cover certain pre-existing conditions like cancer.

 Individual policies and pre-existing condition exclusions: If you are joining a plan other than a group coverage plan (including some high-risk pools), the pre-existing condition exclusion period can be many years or even unlimited.
-If you are getting a plan through someone other than an employer, the insurance provider can impose an elimination rider that would keep that disease, body part, or body system from ever being covered by that policy.
+If you’re getting a plan through someone other than an employer, the insurance provider can impose an elimination rider that would keep that disease, body part, or body system from ever being covered by that policy.
 It’s important to know these things before you sign up.
+(See the section “High-risk pools and the Pre-Existing Condition Insurance Plan”.)

-Pre-existing condition exclusions on adults to go away in 2014: It’s also important to know that the Affordable Care Act (ACA) passed in 2010 affects pre-existing condition exclusion periods, among many other aspects of health insurance.
-The ACA does not allow insurance companies to deny coverage for pre-existing conditions (such as diabetes or cancer) in children as of September 2010 and in adults starting in 2014.
+Pre-existing condition exclusions on adults to go away in 2014: It’s also important to know that the health care law passed in 2010 affects pre-existing condition exclusion periods, among many other aspects of health insurance.
+The law has not allowed insurance companies to deny coverage for pre-existing conditions (such as diabetes or cancer) in children since September 2010.
+It extends that protection to adults starting in 2014.
 See the section called “The Affordable Care Act” for more on this.

 National law prohibits discrimination based on genetic testing or test results